stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/01-creating-the-entries-scene.markdown

 3. The final screen in the dialog lets you set the class's location, group, and targets.
-Make sure *Liferay Guestbook* is selected for both the *Group* and *Targets* menus, and click *Create*.
+Make sure *Liferay Guestbook* is selected for both the *Group* and *Targets* menus (it should be by default), and click *Create*.

-4.  `EntriesViewController` needs a `GuestbookModel` variable for the guestbook it shows entries from.
+4.  `EntriesViewController` needs a `GuestbookModel` variable to hold the guestbook it shows entries from.
 Add this variable to the top of the class:

         var selectedGuestbook: GuestbookModel?